sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 * 3: Sets of **Systems** iterate over components that they care about and read/write accordingly.

 This is the crux of ECS software design: complete separation between data and logic.

-### What ECS is good for

-I watched [that one Overwatch GDC Talk that everyone mentions about ECS](https://youtu.be/zrIY0eIyqmI) and was immediately sold.
-One of my absolute favorite aspects of game design is **consistent systems.** I love when every actor in a game, from the player to enemies to even random little objects, have to obey the same rules of the universe.

-These personal core values of game design is basically a match made in heaven with ECS, a programming paradigm based on "declarations (there shall be this)" instead of "imperative statements (do this)" ([Martens](https://ajmmertens.medium.com/why-vanilla-ecs-is-not-enough-d7ed4e3bebe5)).
-To use an example from *Breath of the Wild*: I want to tell my game that fire catches on wood, **no matter the circumstance of fire catching wood**, whether I am lighting an arrowhead on a bonfire or hurling magic fireballs at an enemy Bokoblin's wooden shield.
+Entities only care about what components they have and components only care about what data they hold.
+It's all up to systems to determine the flow of change in your software, and an ordered set of systems is massively easier to keep in check when compared to the typical OOP slew of side-effects.
+The "I want to damage my enemy, but sometimes they can block it, but sometimes I have armor-piercing"-type situations we've all been in suddenly feel a lot more manageable.

 For my project I decided to go with [a C# wrapper for Flecs](https://github.com/flecs-hub/flecs-cs).